 Vanuatu recognises dual nationality.
 Travel on your Australian passport at all times.
 If you’re a dual national, we can only assist you in exceptional circumstances.

-There are conservative standards of dress and behaviour in Vanuatu.
+There are conservative standards of dress and behaviour.
 Take care not to offend.

 Homosexuality is not illegal but attitudes towards same-sex relationships can be conservative.
 Open displays of affection between same-sex partners could attract adverse attention and may offend.

 Get comprehensive travel insurance before you depart to cover overseas medical costs, including medical evacuation.
 Make sure your policy includes adequate coverage for any pre-existing conditions.